rohitsaikrishnan/spectrum-project-work/README.md

 # spectrum-project-work
-This Repo consist of jupyter Notebook Code for the spectrum lab project, NNLP analysis of 4chan data
+This Repo consist of jupyter Notebook Code for the spectrum lab project, NLP analysis of 4chan data